pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/ingress/index.md

 cloud environments as well, but a production environment might require you to define **additional inbound connection rules**.

+Before we dive into the delivery of external traffic to Pachyderm, read the following recommendations for the set up of your infrastructure in production.

+!!!
+Note
+    We are mentioning `values.yaml` often on this page.
+Read our [Helm documentation](../helm_install) if this configuration file is not familiar to you.
 ## Pachyderm Infrastructure Recommendations

 For production deployments,